-Those who follow Islam must make every effort to pray five times every day in order to cement their dedication to Allah (SWT) and strengthen their bond to Him.
+Those who follow Islam must make every effort to pray five times every day in order to cement their dedication to Allah (SWT) and strengthen their bond with Him.

 One of Allah’s (SWT) key teachings is that we must give charity to those less fortunate, and that is lamented in the third pillar, known as Zakat.

 This is the pillar from which Ramadan is derived as it means ‘to fast’.
 Ramadan is observed by Muslims in order to target this pillar.

-All able-bodied Muslims are expected to make at least pilgrimage to Mecca – the location where the first words of Allah were revealed to the Prophet Muhammad (PBUH).
+All able-bodied Muslims are expected to make at least one pilgrimage to Mecca – the location where the first words of Allah (SWT) were revealed to the Prophet Muhammad (PBUH).

 Those who believe the revelations took place over 23 years are of the firm belief that the teachings of Sawm (and subsequently Ramadan) were revealed towards the latter half of that period of time, in around 622 A.D. to be exact.
 At this time, the Prophet Muhammad (PBUH) and his followers lived in Medina after they faced fierce persecution in Mecca when they tried to spread the words of Allah (SWT).

 At this time, the weather was particularly hot, and this influenced the name of Ramadan when it was first revealed.
 Ramadan means ‘burning heat’ in an ode to the time of the year it was first revealed, and this time of year marries up with Laylat al-Qadr, which happened some 12 years prior.

-As mentioned, Ramadan is observed in order to honour the fourth pillar of Islam known as Sawm.
+As mentioned, Ramadan is observed to honour the fourth pillar of Islam, known as Sawm.
 As per the history of Ramadan fasting, there are several reasons why Muslims are required to observe Sawm, including:

 Time spent not eating during Ramadan should be spent reciting the Qur’an and praying instead.
 In combination with the five teachings of Ramadan listed above, people will be able to become better Muslims and better members of their wider community.